lightning/bolts/02-peer-protocol.md

 particularly important if a node does not simply retransmit the exact same `update_` messages as previously sent.

-On reconnection if the node has sent a previous `shutdown` it MUST retransmit it, and if the node has sent a previous `closing_signed` it MUST then retransmit the last `closing_signed`.
+On reconnection if the node has sent a previous `closing_signed` it MUST then retransmit the last `closing_signed`, otherwise if the node has sent a previous `shutdown` it MUST retransmit it.

 ### Rationale